Mechanical television

 Watching a homemade mechanical-scan television receiver in 1928.
-The televisor (right) which produces the picture uses a spinning metal disk with a series of holes in it, called a Nipkow disk, in front of a neon lamp.
+The televisor (right), which produces the picture, uses a spinning metal disk with a series of holes in it, called a Nipkow disk, in front of a neon lamp.
 Each hole in the disk passing in front of the lamp produces a scan line that makes up the image.
 The video signal from the television receiver unit (left) is applied to the neon lamp, causing its brightness to vary with the brightness of the image at each point.
-This system produced a dim orange image 1+1/2 in square, with 48 scan lines, at a frame rate of 7.5 frames per second.
+This system produced a dim orange image 1+1/2 in square, with 48 scan lines, at 7.5 frames per second.

 Mechanical television or mechanical scan television is an obsolete television system that relies on a mechanical scanning device, such as a rotating disk with holes in it or a rotating mirror drum, to scan the scene and generate the video signal, and a similar mechanical device at the receiver to display the picture.
+A mechanical television receiver was also called a televisor.

-This contrasts with vacuum tube electronic television technology, using electron beam scanning methods, for example in cathode-ray tube (CRT) televisions.
+This contrasts with vacuum tube electronic television technology, using electron beam scanning methods, for example, in cathode-ray tube (CRT) televisions.
 Subsequently, modern solid-state liquid-crystal displays (LCD) and LED displays are now used to create and display television pictures.

 Mechanical scanning methods were used in the earliest experimental television systems in the 1920s and 1930s.
 One of the first experimental wireless television transmissions was by Scottish inventor John Logie Baird on October 2, 1925, in London.
-By 1928 many radio stations were broadcasting experimental television programs using mechanical systems.
+By 1928, many radio stations were broadcasting experimental television programs using mechanical systems.
 However, the technology never produced images of sufficient quality to become popular with the public.
 Mechanical-scan systems were largely superseded by electronic-scan technology in the mid-1930s, which was used in the first commercially successful television broadcasts that began in the late 1930s.
 In the U.S., experimental stations such as W2XAB in New York City began broadcasting mechanical television programs in 1931 but discontinued operations on February 20, 1933, until returning with an all-electronic system in 1939.

-A mechanical television receiver was also called a televisor.